starkey9000/starkey9000.github.io/content/runners/index.md

 {{< passedLink link="https://www.google.com/maps/place/Steppingstone+Farm+Museum/@39.6018227,-76.1398516,17z/data=!3m1!4b1!4m5!3m4!1s0x89c7c65ed0c11c41:0x5232b39734cda230!8m2!3d39.6018172!4d-76.1398981" title="Map to Steppingstone Museum" >}} <br />

+## Pricing Schedule

+Race registration opens Black Friday, November 24, at $90.
+That price is good through midnight Monday, November 27.

+Price will increase to $100 Tuesday November 28 through the end of the year.

+Price will increase on January 1, 2024 to $120, and remain open until March 17, 2024.

 ## Entry and Refund Policy

-The starting field is limited to 500 runners.
-A waiting list will be maintained for entrants 501-750.
-Entrants will be added on a first come first served basis as the original entrant pool is reduced by withdrawals.
+The starting field is limited to 350 runners.
+A waiting list will be maintained thereafter, and invitations to register extended on a first come, first served basis as the original entrant pool is reduced by withdrawals.

 ## Deferrals and Transfers